JamesYL/uoft-timetable/README.md

 2. Run `npm install`.
 3. Go to ArtSci's [timetable](https://timetable.iit.artsci.utoronto.ca/) with Chrome.
 4. Enter in a course code and search for courses.
 The course code should be exact like `MAT137`, **NOT** `MAT` and **NOT** `MAT137H1-F`. **Don't** add any other filters either.
-5. Open console by pressing `F12` and copy paste the code in `get_courses_script.js` into console.
+5. Open console by pressing `F12` (`Command + Option + J` for MacOS) and copy paste the code in `get_courses_script.js` into console.
 If Chrome asks you for permission for downloading, accept it.
 This script only works for ArtSci's timetable.
 6. You should see a `{course-code}.json` file downloaded such as `MAT137.json`.
 7. Repeat steps 4 - 6 for all the courses that you want.
 8. Drag all the `.json` files into `./courses` in the project directory.
 Make sure there aren't any duplicates or any unwanted courses.